Chick-fil-A Logo

 Chick-fil-A Logo 2012-present

 The designers freshened up the emblem: they aligned the “jumping” letters a bit, making them more readable, and replaced the open beak with a closed one.
 Now, it looks like a slightly curved triangle.
 A separate trademark has also appeared.
 It is a round red icon with a white chicken in the same format as the large logo.
 The only difference is the scale, as only a fragment of the bird’s head is included in the circle.
-A separate symbol decorates the entrances to branded establishments and some paraphernalia.
+A separate symbol and some paraphernalia decorate the entrances to branded establishments.

 Font and Colors